 Does adding foreign and overweighting smaller companies help or hurt?

-Before delving into the numbers, an important caution is required up-front: Don’t put too much emphasis on small performance differences in the table.
-Advantages of a few tenths of one-percent, such as we see here, can reverse and change perceptions depending on which exact years are being examined.
+Before delving into the numbers, an important caution is required up-front: Don’t put too much emphasis on small performance differences in the table below.
+Advantages of a few tenths of 1%, such as we see here, can reverse and change perceptions depending on which exact years are being examined.

 For example, the first sub-total line at the bottom of the table shows that in terms of overall annualized returns from 1982-2010, International had the best returns (+11.2%) of the three component funds, while Extended Market had the worst (10.9%).
 Yet if the starting date is altered by only four years, beginning in 1986 rather than 1982 (not shown in the table), the results reverse: Extended Market leads the three while International comes in last.